Explore the Rideau Canal and Friends of the Rideau by following these links:

 We worked with several groups in pursuing Canadian Heritage River designation for the Rideau Waterway.
 The Rideau Waterway received this designation in August, 2000.

-The website that you are on now was first created in 1996 and it continues to evolve.
+The website that you are on now was first created in 1997 and it continues to provide Rideau information to the public.

 We distribute newsletters to our members, keeping them up to date on all that is happening on the Rideau